BYUI-ECEN-361/Lab-03-Simple-Scheduler/README.md

 All of the lab will start from a pre-built STM32 'Project.'
 If you're reading this, you've probably already accepted and cloned the project into your STM32CubeIDE workspace.
 If you need help do that, see the instructions [HERE](./Documentation/Working_with_Labs_from_Github_Classroom_Repository.pdf).

-Open and follow the instructions found in the WORD document in your cloned repo:
+Open and follow the instructions found in the Markdown (*.md) document in your cloned repo:

 >``./Documentation/ECEN-361-Lab-03_Write_Your_Own_Scheduler.docx)``